ProDER: A Continual Learning Approach for Fault Prediction in Evolving Smart Grids: Related works

 Instead, LwF is based on the concept of \textit{Knowledge Distillation}, introduced by Hinton et al.~\cite{hinton2015distilling}.
 Basically, the current model tries to produce the same output (logits) that would be produced by the model from the previous task.
 This approach encourages the model to produce consistent outputs across both old and new tasks, helping it retain prior knowledge while learning new information. \\ \textbf{Architecture-based approaches} modify the original model's architecture to preserve existing knowledge.
 The specific methods used in these approaches vary widely \cite{rusu2016progressive, fernando2017pathnet, mallya2018packnet}.
 However, these methods generally have two main limitations: they require memory that increases with the number of tasks, and they often necessitate the task ID during inference.
-These factors render them unsuitable for our objectives. \\ Eventually, \textbf{hybrid approaches} combine different types of approaches to obtain better and more robust performance \cite{soutifcormerais2023comprehensiveempiricalevaluationonline}.
-For example, the DER approach \cite{buzzega2020darkexperiencegeneralcontinual} combines the idea of Replay with the idea of LwF about using the logits (model's output) of previous models.
+These factors render them unsuitable for our objectives. \\

+Some works have explored the use of prototypes in the continual learning context.
+A prototype refers to a representative vector, typically the mean embedding of samples belonging to a given class, that summarizes the class distribution in the learned feature space and serves as a compact and informative abstraction for learning and memory.
+For example, \cite{10058177} employs prototypes within a meta-learning framework, whereas \cite{pmlr-v202-asadi23a} leverages prototypes for a replay-free method.
+In contrast, \cite{rebuffi2017icarl} combines prototypes with a replay memory, though the prototypes are used exclusively at the final classification stage, adopting a nearest-mean-neighbor classifier instead of applying the classic final layer of a neural network.
+The recent approaches \cite{Aghasanli_2025_CVPR} and \cite{De_Lange_2021_ICCV} incorporate prototypes as part of the loss formulation to guide representation learning rather than for classification or memory management.

+Compared to the current prototype-based literature, our approach introduces several key innovations.
+First, and most importantly, we unify prototypes and replay memory within a distillation-based framework.
+Unlike prior works that rely on classical replay mechanisms, our method builds upon the more advanced Dark Experience Replay (DER) paradigm, enabling a tighter integration of prototype-based representations and knowledge distillation.
+Second, we propose a novel replay sample selection strategy that explicitly exploits prototype information.
+Third, we introduce a highly efficient repulsion loss that improves class separation in the representation space with minimal computational overhead.